Last Updated on December 2, 2024

 Accept the Reality That no Decision is “Perfect”

-Analysis paralysis is more than just the inability to make a decision because of too much data: it’s also what happens when a person is too hung up on trying to make the “perfect” decision.
+Analysis paralysis is more than just the inability to decide because of too much data or too many options to evaluate: it’s also what happens when someone is too hung up on trying to make the “perfect” decision.

 When making decisions, some people adamantly refuse to settle for anything less than perfect – unless a decision has no flaws at all, then no decision will be made.
 As all of us know, we all live in an imperfect world.

-A good decision isn’t necessarily one that has no drawbacks, nor is it the one with the least drawbacks.
-A good decision is one that offers the most favourable outcomes, while also offering the most tolerable drawbacks.
+An excellent decision isn’t necessarily one that has no drawbacks, nor is it the one with the least drawbacks.
+An excellent decision offers the most favourable outcomes while also offering the most tolerable drawbacks.
 There’s a big difference between a decision that maximizes strengths and one that minimizes drawbacks.

 Wrapping Up